 - What is it?
 An action-adventure video game focused on the character Gollum, set before the events of The Lord of the Rings.

 - What can I play it on?
-The game is scheduled for release on PC, as well as PlayStation 5 and Xbox Series X.
+The game is scheduled for release on PC, as well as PlayStation 5, Xbox Series X and Nintendo Switch.

 The Lord of the Rings Gollum release date